Value-Gradient Iteration with Quadratic Approximate Value Functions: Numerical examples

 In this section, we present three numerical examples, which involve a box-constrained LQR problem, a commitment planning problem with an alternative investments fund, and a supply chain optimization problem.
 Comparisons with other ADP methods are given in \S\ref{s-comparisons}.

 The code for the examples is available at \url{https://github.com/cvxgrp/vgi}.
 The ADP policies and VGI method are implemented using CVXPY \cite{DiamondB2016,AgrawalVDB2018}.
-In addition, the code generation tool CVXPYgen \cite{SchallerBDASB2022} was used to create custom solvers for the ADP policies, implemented in C.
+In addition, the code generation tool CVXPYgen \cite{SchallerBDASB2022} was used to create custom solvers for the ADP policies, implemented in C. The experiments were performed on two cores of an Intel Xeon E5-2640 CPU.